How to meditate: A beginner’s guide to meditation

 Other types of meditation

 There’s no one perfect way to meditate.
 Here are some other widely used approaches and techniques.

 Concentration meditation involves training the mind to focus on a single point, such as a mantra (a word or number of personal significance), an image, or a physical sensation such as breath, Dr. Bismark explains.
+You can also try using the inspirational messages from WW's Thoughtfulls™ Shine Pop-Open Inspirational Cards.
 Some people practice concentration meditation as a prelude to mindfulness meditation.